-If the Control Unit displays any error messages, refer to the Displayed Error Messages section of the manual for explanation of the message.
+Step 1 If the balance Control Unit is displaying any error messages, refer to the Displayed Error Messages section of this manual for explanation of the message(s) displayed.
 Contact Schmitt Industries for assistance as required.
-When reporting a service issue, please indicate the Error Code (letter) of all displayed Errors.
+If reporting a service issue, please indicate the Error Code (letter) of any displayed Errors.